BALANCED BODY PILATES TEACHER TRAINING

 The Balanced Body Pilates teacher training curriculum emphasizes the principles underlying each exercise.
 Courses are modular and progressive, allowing students to build on their education and train at a pace that works best for them.
 These courses are also a great opportunity for certified instructors to learn new teaching tools and for renewed inspiration.

-All courses at Spiral Spine Pilates are taught by Erin Myers and Amy Butler, Balanced Body Master Instructors with over 10 years of teacher training experience.
+All courses at Spiral Spine Pilates are taught by Erin Myers, Jackie Arnold, and Sarah Case, Balanced Body Pilates Educators with over 20 years of teacher training experience.
 Courses are offered over long weekends, making it easier for students who work full-time or live outside of Nashville to train at the studio.
-Erin and Amy have carefully arranged the modules to create outstanding comprehensive teachers.
-The Mat, Reformer, and Equipment trainings are intertwined, helping students understand how to create private lessons earlier in their studies instead of learning this concept at the end.
+Erin and Jackie have carefully arranged the modules to create outstanding comprehensive teachers.
+The Mat, Reformer, and Equipment trainings are intertwined, helping students understand how to create private lessons earlier in their studies instead of learning this concept atthe end.
 As a result, our trainees spend more of their practice hours composing comprehensive lessons and also can be hired earlier.
 Additionally, intertwining the courses means trainees can start the program at almost any module, minimizing the wait to begin training.